 The next stop for the DDL pilot team was at Maryland Live!
 Casino, a 24/7 casino and entertainment complex with thousands of games and classic decor.

-Here, Marylanders and DC pilot participants were able to explore the benefits of DDL technology firsthand by verifying their proof-of-age electronically, instead of using a traditional plastic licenses to enter the venue.
+There, Maryland and DC pilot participants explored the benefits of DDL technology firsthand by verifying their proof-of-age electronically instead of using traditional physical licenses to enter the venue.

 DDL pilot participants were equipped with an individual digital credential on their mobile device, which offered users the privacy of displaying the personal information that is relevant for age verification, instead of all the information that is normally visible when you hand over a plastic driver’s license or ID.

-In age-restricted establishments like Maryland Live!
+In an age-restricted establishment like Maryland Live!
 Casino, venue employees and DDL pilot users alike appreciated the innovative, secure, and efficient way to verify customer’s proof-of-age so they can quickly and easily enter the facility and start having some fun!